 But Gerês is not just about food – there’s also handicraft.
 I’d like to highlight a family-owned wooden handicraft business.
 They’re simply called Artesanato do Gerês and you’ll find their two shops in Caldas do Gerês.
 Are you a big spender?
 Perhaps you’re travelling on a budget.
 No matter, there’s something here for everyone.
 The cool wind chime dragon at the beginning of the post?
 They made it!
 The wooden hiking pole shown bellow?
 One of their models that can be found on the shop.
-Whether you’re looking for wooden toys that were the norm decades ago or even if you’re a fridge magnet fan, fear not: they cater for everyone’s tastes and purses.
+Whether you’re looking for old style wooden toys that were common decades ago or even if you’re a fridge magnet fan, fear not: they cater to everyone’s tastes and purses.

-Also big in Gerês, when it comes to handicraft, are linens.
+Also big in Gerês, when it comes to handicrafts, are linens.
 More or less elaborate, more or less colourful, more or less expensive, it’s easy to find them just about anywhere.